linesky/Cgi.mawk/README.md

-# Cgi.mawk
+# command.line

-Mawk script server
+command line in the isolate eviron